Menu

 Los Angeles

 TAP is dedicated to enhancing and empowering the Taiwanese American community in Greater Los Angeles through networking and professional development, while emphasizing the preservation of Taiwanese American identity since 1991.
-As a 501(c)(3) tax-exempt nonprofit, we engage our community with social, health and wellness, philanthropy, arts and culture, and professional events.
-Please visit us at our next event, which is shared through our social media and newsletter.
+A 501(c)(3) tax-exempt nonprofit.

 Cindy Lee